gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 If a user has no MFA device registered, `CreateAuthenticateChallenge` will fail.
-In this case, the client will make the request without the MFA challenge response, in case we are handling a special case (e.g. Built in `Admin` role, bot user for automated use cases).
+In this case, the client will make the request without the MFA challenge response, in case we are handling a special case (e.g. Built-in `Admin` role, bot user for automated use cases).

 Additionally, if the client doesn't whether an action requires MFA or not, it